-Mining and Energy Union - Victorian District Branch Financial Report for the year ended 31 December 2023 - (FR2023/274)
+Mining and Energy Union - Victorian District Branch Financial Report for the year ended 31 December 2024 - (FR2024/268)

-I acknowledge receipt of the financial report for the year ended 31 December 2023 for the Mining and Energy Union - Victorian District Branch.
-The documents were lodged with the Fair Work Commission (the Commission) on 13 June 2024.
-I also acknowledge the receipt of the designated officer certificate on 17 June 2024.
+I acknowledge receipt of the financial report for the year ended 31 December 2024 for the Mining and Energy Union - Victorian District Branch (the reporting unit).
+The documents were lodged with the Fair Work Commission (the Commission) on 16 June 2025.
+I also acknowledge receipt of the Designated Officer's Certificate which was lodged with the Commission on 26 June 2025.